Julian II the Roman

 Julian II, also known as Julian the Roman or Julian the Soldier (Yulyanos Rūmōyō), was the Patriarch of Antioch and head of the Syriac Orthodox Church from 687 until his death in 708.

 Biography

+Early life

 Julian was the son of a soldier in the army of the Roman general David the Armenian and a Syrian woman.
 Julian grew up in the army with his father, and participated in David's campaign in Mesopotamia, for which he earned the cognomen "the Roman".
 Whilst in the army, he was part of a Syrian contingent under the command of Titus, which did not take part in the atrocities committed by David's soldiers at Beth Ma'de, and survived the rest of the army's destruction by withdrawing to Amida.
 It is suggested that Titus was fabricated by the historian Dionysius of Tel Mahre, whose work survives in the Chronicle of Michael the Syrian, to disassociate Julian from events at Beth Ma'de.

+After the failure of David's expedition into Mesopotamia, Julian was brought to the monastery of Qenneshre by his father, where he became a monk and was educated in Greek.
+He was regarded as exceptionally handsome.